Please find below a current list of peer-reviewed manuscripts I have published or are currently under review.

 45. Bodden, C., Hannan, A.J. and Reichelt, A.C.
-(In press) How parental diet influences offspring neurobiology and behaviour.
+(2021) How parental diet influences offspring neurobiology and behaviour.
 Trends in Endocrinology and Metabolism

 42. Reichelt, A.C.
 (2020) Is loss of perineuronal nets a critical pathological event in Alzheimer’s disease?
 EBioMedicine